 According to the U.S. State Department, all State Department internship programs require background checks that lead to security clearances, with different jobs requiring different levels of clearance.

 Because educators play a major role in preparing students for the job market, they’re taking a closer look at security clearances and their value.
 In doing so, they’re coming up with new ways to introduce them to students.
 Due to the nature of the field, these partnerships are aimed at drawing students majoring in engineering, technology, computer sciences, IT, math, business and human resources.

 The University of Maryland Global Campus (UMGC) is hosts regular seminars teaching students the factors that can jeopardize getting a security clearance – like misusing the Internet, breaking the law and financial irresponsibility.
 And George Mason University has its own ‘Clearance Ready’ program which helps to pair students with national security employers, educating them about the security clearance process along the way.

 College students who want to take advantage of an internship should understand that they must apply with a specific agency or contractor, as each set their own requirements and outline program and eligibility guidelines.

 As a rule, internships require students to be U.S. citizens and have good academic standing.
-Most also require students to have completed 60 hours of college credit at an accredited school.
+Many also require students to have completed 60 hours of college credit at an accredited school.
 Government and private companies alike are looking for students who can complete a background investigation to determine their eligibility for a security clearance – which is why their selection processes are based on the best qualified applicants and those with job-related criteria in line with merit principles.